StarRocks/starrocks/docs/en/sql-reference/sql-functions/Window_function.md

 `IGNORE NULLS` is supported from v2.5.0.
 It is used to determine whether NULL values of `expr` are eliminated from the calculation.
 By default, NULL values are included, which means NULL is returned if the last value in the filtered result is NULL.
 If you specify IGNORE NULLS, the last non-null value in the filtered result is returned.
 If all the values are NULL, NULL is returned even if you specify IGNORE NULLS.

-By default, last_value() calculates `rows between unbounded preceding and current row`, which compares the current row with all its preceding rows.
+By default, LAST_VALUE() calculates `rows between unbounded preceding and current row`, which compares the current row with all its preceding rows.
 If you want to show only one value for each partition, use `rows between unbounded preceding and unbounded following` after ORDER BY.

 **Examples:**